 The launch of the Soyuz-2.1a rocket with the launch of the Cosmos-2505 satellite into orbit was carried out on June 5, 2015 from the Plesetsk cosmodrome.
 This spacecraft became the last representative of the Yantar family, known for its unique capabilities in the field of visual reconnaissance.

-The launch of Cosmos-2505 was a landmark event, marking the end of the use of capsule technology in Russian cosmonautics.
+The launch of Cosmos-2505 became a landmark event, marking the end of the use of capsule technology in Russian cosmonautics.
 Modern satellites now provide faster and more secure information transfer via radio channels.

 Read materials on the topic: